-(2) The option awards vest in three tranches, provided: (i) the performance hurdle for the first tranche has been met within two years from the grant date, (ii) the performance hurdle for the second tranche has been met within five years from the grant date.
+(2) The option awards vest in three tranches, provided: (i) the performance hurdle for the first tranche has been met within two years from the grant date, (ii) the performance hurdle for the second tranche has been met within four years from the grant date, and (iii) the performance hurdle for the third tranche has been met within five years from the grant date.
 The performance hurdles applicable to this option award were achieved by the end of fiscal 2023.
 Such option award vested as to the remaining one-third of the options on the third anniversary of December 7, 2020, the date of grant.